"Now Listen to Me..."

 In keeping with the above star's birthday this month is our recommended Soundtrack: Lalo Schifrin's momentous score to the film Dirty Harry.

-Although this film is one of my Top Ten Guilty Treasures, there's no reservation in applauding the dynamic and confident musical score that underscores every minute.
+Although this film is one of my Top Ten Guilty Treasures, there's no reservation in applauding the dynamic and confident underscore.
 For a long time this music was unavailable to be heard seperate from the film.
-Thanks to Lalo Schifrin's wife Donna, Aleph Records was formed in 1997 to promote her husband's compositions and we now have this amazing score to treasure on an audiophile sounding CD.
+Thanks to Lalo Schifrin's wife Donna, Aleph Records was formed in 1997 to promote her husband's compositions and we now have this amazing score to treasure on an audiophile CD.
 To order from amazon.com simply click on the accompanying image.

 This might as well be a trifecta of appreciation by making May's Blu-ray recommendation the film Dirty Harry.
 One can order this superbly crafted, pulse pounding thriller by clicking on the Blu-ray image.